creationix/howtonode.org/articles/bogart-couchdb.markdown

 ## Show an Individaul Post

-It's time to create a route to show an individual post.
+It’s time to create a route to show an individual post.
 This page will also contain a form for adding comments.

 The template will be as follows: